MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/12-implement-error-handling.md

 ## Add an Error Handling Routine

-1. If you still have the T-SQL from the second exercise, then modify it to look like this, otherwise type this:
+1. Modify your code to look like this:

 ```
 DECLARE @num varchar(20) = 'A';